AI-Hypercomputer/xpk/README.md

     --manifest='examples/storage/filestore-manifest-attach.yaml'
     ```

-* Use `xpk storage create` command, to create new Filestore instace thast will be attached to your workloads.
+* Use `xpk storage create` command, to create new Filestore instace that will be attached to your workloads.
 Created Filestore instance is in
 same VPC as your cluster.
 Please note that to delete cluster for A3 Mega/A3 Ultra which is using Filestore instance it is needed to delete the instance manually before running `python3 xpk.py cluster delete` command.

+Command `storage create` needs below extra arguments:
+`--size` - size of the Filestore instance that will be created, in Gb or Tb
+`--tier` - tier of the Filestore instance that will be created.
+Possible options are: `[BASIC_HDD, BASIC_SSD, ZONAL, REGIONAL, ENTERPRISE]`
+`--access-mode` - access mode of the Filestore instance that will be created.
+Possible values are: `[ReadWriteOnce, ReadOnlyMany, ReadWriteMany]`
+`--volume` - file share name of the Filestore instance that will be created.

   ```
   python3 xpk.py storage create $STORAGE_NAME --cluster=$CLUSTER \